vesche/um.wtf/articles/03-purplefox-devblog-part-2.md

 ## Technologies

-Here's a bunch of things I'm using to build this project.
-I first just want to say it's amazing having so many free & open-source tools, libraries, and resources at my disposal.
-I often feel like I'm just playing with complex legos built by other people and gluing things together to make something cool.
+Here's a bunch of tech I'm using to build this project.
+It's amazing having so many free & open-source tools, libraries, and resources at my disposal- cheers to the open-source community.

 * [C](https://en.wikipedia.org/wiki/C_(programming_language))
     * I'm committed to using straight up ANSI C for this project.
 I really enjoy programming in C, it feels powerful and badass (read: I'm a geek).
 The client will be very fast and cross-platform which I'm excited about.